-Combating gastroenteritisDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+Combating gastroenteritisDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Gastroenteritis from food borne illness is a major public health concern both in Australia and overseas, and Swinburne University of Technology researchers are working on the early detection of bacteria that significantly contributes to it.

 More than 5.4 million cases of gastroenteritis, involving 15,000 hospitalisations and 80 deaths, are reported in Australia each year.
 The cost to the health care system is estimated to be $1.2 billion annually.

 Gastroenteritis is usually caused by viruses and commonly bacteria such as Escherichia coli, Salmonella and Campylobacter jejuni.

 Swinburne's Bachelor of Health Science, Program Manager, Louise Dunn, said Campylobacter jejuni is one of the main cause of food-borne illness in Australia and worldwide.

 "We have about 6000 cases being reported in Victoria each year," Ms Dunn said.

 "The incidence of infection also appears to be increasing across all age groups, including children and young adults," she said.

 Ms Dunn said the biggest problem with identifying and controlling Campylobacter jejuni is that most of the infections are sporadic.

 "Outbreaks aren't always occurring in a particular pattern or interval, they are just an occurrence, and each year only one or two outbreaks are detected," Ms Dunn said.